 Separate listings per each store.
 Just like on how websites Google wants to see valuable, well built out separate pages per each store location, so too you need to build and maintain separate store listings in Google Maps, Waze, and Apple Maps.

 Updated NAP (Name, Address, Phone Number).
 If you add a suburb or city name next to your business name, that will help local searchers find your store locations better.
 Example: “Brooklyn” is more important than “New York City” for a local business.
+If your business is located within another location, such as a Shopping Mall, Google Maps offers an option to let people know you are located within another building.
+Note - Updating this location setting may cause Google to request a reverification that you are the owner of the location.

 Choose your most important categories.
 Just like yellow books from the last millennium, map apps need to categorize your business, and often have pre-selected categories to sort companies into.
 Pick the most relevant ones.